CUFA BC is pleased to announce the winners of the 2018 Distinguished Academic Awards:

 The ideas that flow out of our universities are the lifeblood of our economy, our political landscape, and our intellectual life.
 The CUFA BC Distinguished Academics Awards celebrate these ideas that contribute to the non-academic community and demonstrate the necessity and vitality of public university-based research and scholarly activity.

-On April 20, 2017 Drs.
-Hennessy, Stajduhar, and Coxson were presented with their awards at the Awards Gala dinner at the Law Courts Inn, in Vancouver.
+On April 12, 2018 Drs.
+Thompson, Cheung, and Benoit will be presented with their awards at the Awards Gala dinner at the Law Courts Inn, in Vancouver.